ansys/pypim/doc/source/integration.rst

 .. currentmodule:: ansys.platform.instancemanagement

-While PyPIM can be used by an application developer, it can also be used behind the scene by other PyAnsys libraries to manage remote instances of the products that they interact with.
-This enables an application developer to write code that works both in an environment configured with PyPIM and an environment without such a configuration.
+While PyPIM can be used by an app developer, it can also be used behind the scene by other PyAnsys libraries to manage remote instances of the products that they interact with.
+This enables an app developer to write code that works both in an environment configured with PyPIM and an environment without such a configuration.

-For example, an application developer can write the following code:
+For example, an app developer can write the following code:

 .. code:: python